vindeiatrix/mutants3/docs/ci_checks.md

 - `UI/WRAP/BAD_SPLIT` → a regression in wrapping logic or hardening path.
 - Dangling `-"` at a diagnostic line end → a line broke at an ASCII hyphen in diagnostics; fix final-string hardening or wrapper options.
 - If your terminal shows breaks but `lines=[…]` is clean → terminal pane narrower than 80 columns; engine is correct.
+## Core command-UX checks (NEW)
+- A tiny **core** pytest file validates the argument-command runner behavior for `get`/`drop` (empty/invalid/success).
+It runs with the regular test job; no separate CI step is added.
+- Keep these tests minimal and stable (assert the canonical feedback lines only), so new commands don’t break CI.
+Additional command tests can live outside the core set and be run locally or nightly.